 Synthetic Oil is the high-tech motor oil.
-Synthetic motor oil is made from a highly engineered refining process.
-There are several ways synthetic base stocks are made.
+A highly engineered refining process is used.
+Synthetic base stock is made several ways.
 For this article, we will talk about the petroleum based synthetic oil.

-Remember earlier, I talked about the base of conventional oil being fractioned off of the crude oil?
-Let us take that same “base stock” of conventional oil and look at it under a microscope.
+Let’s take that same “base stock” of conventional oil and look at it under a microscope.
 You will find molecules of other less desirable chemicals in the oil.
 Throughout the oil, you would see a very different composition then the synthetic counterpart.
-Synthetic oil is made by removing everything that does not serve a specific purpose and leaving just the molecules needed to do the job.
+Manufacturing synthetic oil removes everything that does not serve a specific purpose.
+It leaves just the molecules needed to do the job.
 This process takes extra refining and science to create a finished product.

-The base stock used in synthetic oil has been refined to a pure state removing all the impurities.
+Refining removes all impurities to create the base stock for synthetic oil.
 This creates a wonderful base to add additives too, lessening breakdown of the oil in high heat conditions, excellent pourability at low temperatures and the ability to keep an engine cleaner over a long period of time.

 This extra science and refining to make synthetic oil also comes at a cost, which is why people often ask, synthetic oil vs regular oil?
 The average synthetic oil change can be up to twice as expensive, but for very good reason.
 You know now that it costs more because of the science required to produce synthetic oil, but why spend the extra money?
 Simply, the benefits of synthetic oil!